dotnet/docs/docs/csharp/csharp-7.md

 and it will take a `ref` return.
 You must initialize a `ref` variable when it is declared, you cannot split the declaration and the initialization.

-The C# language has two other rules that protect you from mis-using the `ref` locals and returns:
+The C# language has two other rules that protect you from misusing the `ref` locals and returns:

 * You cannot assign a value to a `ref` variable.